MRC-CLIMB/website/_posts/2026-09-14-gpu-accelerated-computing-microbiome-metagenomic-research-workshop.md

 ### Day 1: Birmingham — Speakers Confirmed!

-We're pleased to announce the confirmed speaker line-up for **Day 1** of this new workshop series, bringing together leading voices in metagenomics, computational biology, and GPU-accelerated bioinformatics.
+We're pleased to announce the confirmed speaker line-up for **Day 1** of this new workshop series, bringing together leading voices in microbial genomics, metagenomics, computational biology, and GPU-accelerated bioinformatics.

 **📅 Date:** Thursday, 8 October 2026